 A trip out to The Potsdam palaces and gardens, left by the Kissers of Germany, and now the summer playground of Berliners, is worth a day.
 Try a bike trip with Fat Bike Tours.
 A bike on trains and escalators has its challenges but the charm and beauty of the gardens will overcome that problem, and the hunky guides are adept and carrying a couple of bikes at a time up and down stairs.

-The Berlin experience is one of juxtapositions.
+A weekend in Berlin is one of juxtapositions.
 Glass bridges across the Spree sit uneasily with communist blocks and magnificent museums.
 Outside a brightly lit synagogue you will find hookers legally plying their trade, and on the next street eat the best ice cream in town.
-You can dance most of the night on riverside dance floors and drink cocktails till dawn.
+You can dance to live music most of the night on riverside dance floors and drink cocktails till dawn.
 Don’t worry too much about your hotel.
 You won’t be there for long …